 When I first started teaching, the school where I taught had a birthday box for each grade.
 It was a copier paper box that was gift wrapped and filled with special prizes from Oriental Trading.
 When you had a birthday in your class, you would bring in the birthday box and the birthday student was allowed to pick a prize. (sorry I don’t have a picture of it as it was a long time ago lol).

 When I moved to a different school I changed the idea slightly.
 I liked the idea that the student had some choice in their gift but I also wanted to give them something special from me so I combined the two.
-I would place a few items from me in a baggie (pencil, candy, bookmark, etc.) and then they also got to choose something out of our class treasure chest.
-After they chose their gift, it would be placed in the baggie and I would tie the baggie with ribbon and attach a birthday gift tag for a special treat that they took home that day.
+I would give them one of the treats/gifts mentioned above and then they also got to choose something out of our class treasure chest.

 For students who have birthdays during the summer months, we celebrate their “half birthday” during the school year.
 As someone who has a summer birthday, I never got a chance to celebrate my birthday at school and always felt left out so I make sure that doesn’t happen to any of my students.
-They receive the same treats and a special “Half Birthday” certificate.
+They receive the same treats and privileges mentioned above, but the certificates and tags are special “Half Birthday” ones.